Hybrid Event

 Sit & Dharma Talk with SIM Community Teacher Rev. Diane Wilde

-* Hybrid events can be attended via Zoom or in-person at the Sacramento Dharma Center
+* Hybrid events can be attended via Zoom or in-person at the Sacramento Dharma Center.
+The teacher plans to attend in-person.

 Thursday Night Talk Dana